cwyse/wysechoice-wiki/home/network_applications.md

 Create the label, then print it to a PDF.

 #### Mail Merge
 Create a mail merge in gLabel.
-The ghini database contains a view called *plant_labels* that provides the necessary record information.
+The ghini database contains two views with plant label information: *plant_labels* and *plant_labels_living*.
+Either of these views can be used to provide data to the mail merge.

 #### GIMP
 Start GIMP and open the PDF from the last step.
 Use the default import settings.